 With so many benefits at par, it is bound for the mothers to have a tough time when they actually stop breastfeeding.
 There would be innumerable changes that happen once the mother stops the process of Breastfeeding.
 We will, however, list five things that can happen.

-5 Things That Happen Once You Stop Breastfeeding
+5 Things That Happens Once You Stop Breastfeeding

 It is suggested by health experts that it takes almost a month or so for the breasts to get back to a smaller size and shape.
 When the baby is weaned off, the milk-producing cells will contract.
 If weaning happens abruptly, then there are more chances of having an engorged breast or blocked ducts (Source)

-- The process of the drying of milk takes a while: When mothers wean off the baby, the milk is still seen leaking at times.
+When mothers wean off the baby, the milk is still seen leaking at times.
 The time for the milk to dry up will be different for every mother as the bodies are different.
 Every mother’s feeding cycles are different, so are the weight and age.
-If the mother has been feeding at frequent intervals, it takes more time for the milk to dry up as the process of breastfeeding is solely a supply vs demand procedure which implies that the more the baby will suck the milk, the larger is the amount of milk produced in the mother’s body.
-Thus, if the baby is being fed regularly, the milk deposits will take a while to reduce or stop completely thus increasing even the time for the breasts to reduce or shrink to the original size
+If the mother has been feeding at frequent intervals, it takes more time for the milk to dry up.
+Remember, the process of breastfeeding is solely a supply vs demand procedure.
+This implies that the more the baby will suck the milk, the larger is the amount of milk produced in the mother’s body.
+Thus, if the baby is being fed regularly, the milk deposits will take a while to reduce or stop completely.
+This, can even increase the time for the breasts to reduce or shrink to the original size

-- Mastitis: Mastitis is fostered during the process of weaning.
+Mastitis is fostered during the process of weaning.
 If the process of weaning happens abruptly, there are added chances for the mother to develop breast engorgement, blocked ducts or mastitis.
-However, if the weaning happens gradually then the body gets time to get used to the change because of which there are reduced chances for the above to happen.
-If a blocked duct develops, then the best is to remove the milk through temporary means by expressing with one’s hand or pumping it out.
+However, if the weaning happens gradually, then the body gets time to get used to the change.
+This will bring down the risk of mantis.
+If a blocked duct develops, then the best is to remove the milk through temporary means of expressing with one’s hand or pumping it out.
 Expressing milk is important, however, the milk should be expressed in small quantity so that the body spontaneously produces less milk.
 If on the other hand more milk is expressed, the milk stimulation will be high

-Thus, we can say that the crux of the matter is once breastfeeding stops, it is more than normal for a mother’s body to undergo physical, emotional and hormonal changes and these will go away with time.
+Thus, we can say that once breastfeeding stops, a mother’s body to undergo physical, emotional and hormonal changes and these will go away with time.
 This is the time when family members need to understand and support so it becomes stress-free and smooth transition for a mother.
-Also, remember the bond with your child does not have to depend entirely on feeding, and the physical and emotional bond can be maintained even after the child is weaned off.
+Also, remember the bond with your child does not have to depend entirely on feeding.
+The physical and emotional bond can be maintained even after the child is weaned off.